I’ve updated the first Division game to my current review system and made a few changes to it as well to reflect my current thoughts towards the game.

 To make things more interesting there are certain bonuses you can activate to make things more challenging for you.
-You can do things like deactivate fog of war, or give enemies special types of ammunition that’ll make them do even more damage to you and your friends.
+You can do things like deactivate fog of war or give enemies special types of ammunition that’ll make them do even more damage to you and your friends.
 Completing missions with these bonuses activated gives you a higher chance to get better loot at the end of the mission.

 Almost every boss I killed drop a cache of some sort.
 Opening these caches always gave me a yellow, or unique item.
 My gear score went up from 160 to 185 in one day’s grind and I found some pretty sweet weapons too.

 Every area that I visited was unique and looked really good in my opinion.
 After about 4 hours I noticed that I started to repeat some stages, but I’m impressed that it took that long for me to notice it.
 The areas in the underground are well crafted and enjoyable to play through by myself or with friends.
-I never had a problem finding a match and I didn’t have to wait more then 20 seconds before I got a full four party team to help me tackle the harder missions.
+I never had a problem finding a match and I didn’t have to wait more than 20 seconds before I got a full four-party team to help me tackle the harder missions.

-Think of the underground like you would the dark zone, but instead of killing other players it’s just pve.
+Think of the underground like you would the dark zone, but instead of killing other players it’s just PvE.
 You even get to increase your underground level by killing enemies and completing missions.
-This isn’t a open world zone though.
+This isn’t an open world zone though.
 You can’t explore like you can in the dark zone and while that did disappoint me a little it didn’t take away the fun I had while I played through this expansion.

 Survival Mode Review:

 Survival mode changes the way we play The Division by thrusting us into New York City with nothing, but a ripped up hazmat suit and a pistol.
 We’re injured, our helicopter is down somewhere in the city, and we’re freezing to death.
 To top all of that off we’ve been infected with a deadly virus and we have one hour to live.
-At first I thought I would be in a rush to do everything in this mode because of the one hour time limit, but that’s not the case here.
+At first, I thought I would be in a rush to do everything in this mode because of the one-hour time limit, but that’s not the case here.
 Taking pain killers temporarily halts the progress of the disease and gives us extra time to explore, collect loot, and get into the Dark Zone for extraction.

-In order to survive in this mode I had to find some clothes, medicine, gear, and weapons.
+In order to survive in this mode, I had to find some clothes, medicine, gear, and weapons.
 I decided to focus on finding medicine first so I could have more time to explore my surroundings and it really paid off.
-I spent two and half hours in survival mode before I needed to extract.
+I spent two and a half hours in survival mode before I needed to extract.
 The neat thing about this mode is that you’re not alone.
 Everyone is doing the same thing that I was doing, but the odds of running into other players is slim.
-I’ve only ran into another player twice in two runs.
+I’ve only run into another player twice in two runs.